Pranav Jani

 Education

-Dr. Jani is grateful to have been recognized for his work over time.
-In 2021-22, he received a Diversity Enhancement Faculty Award from the Ohio State College of Arts & Sciences, Professor of the Year from the English Graduate Organization, and a Service Award from CES.
-He received the Dr. Marlene B. Longenecker English Faculty Teaching and Leadership Award from the English Department in 2016.
-And in 2015 he was granted, in the company of legendary social justice warrior Rubén Castillo Herrera, the “Libby” Award for Lifetime Achievement in Community Activism from the Free Press in Columbus.
+Dr. Jani was grateful to be named Professor of Year by the English Graduate Student Organization twice (2022, 2025) and received a Diversity Enhancement Faculty Award from the Ohio State College of Arts & Sciences (2022).
+In 2024, Dr. Jani was a Faculty Inductee in the 118th Class of the Sphinx Honorary Society at Ohio State.
+He was awarded the Dr. Marlene B. Longenecker English Faculty Teaching and Leadership Award from the English Department in 2016.
+In 2015 he was granted the Libby Award for Lifetime Achievement in Community Activism by the Columbus Free Press.

 Selected Publications